msd-code-academy/react-workshop/09-typescript-in-react/README.md

 ### Typing the Functions

-Even though TypeScript is good at inferring the return type of our function, it is a best practice to always state the return type explicitly:
+Even though TypeScript is good at inferring the return type of our function, it is a good practice to always state the return type explicitly:

 ```TypeScript